 - On top of the king’s character, there is a flag, which turns the king’s character into the 主.
 It means the host.

 - Lastly, when you look at the palace in general, it represents the 興, implying a thriving Saigon under Diem’s presidency.

 The 1st Floor

 - The cabinet room was used for internal meetings of the southern government.
 These meetings were usually held every Wednesday.
-The room is constructed in the oval shape, covered in green.
+The room is constructed in an oval shape, covered in green.
 The oval shape would make the participants closer and the green helped to decrease the tension of the meetings.

-- Conference Hall the biggest room in the palace.
+- Conference Hall is the biggest room in the palace.
 This is the place of witnessing the ups and downs of 3 Viet Nam southern presidents as well as the most important historical events in south Viet Nam.

 - Banquet Room, a dining room for big parties with VIP guests from other countries.
 The bright color makes everybody feel happy and fresh and enjoy meals better.
 On the wall, there is a painting called “CAM TU SON HA, THAI BINH THAO MOC”, a great work of architect Ngo Viet Thu, meaning a wish for the country’s prosperity and long-lasting regime.

 The 2nd Floor

 This place is a private area for the president and his family lived.
 There is the president’s working room, the family’s bedrooms, and a dining room.
 Also, there is a small garden designed for the first lady – Mrs. Nguyen Thi Mai Anh, who wanted to have a green ambiance right where she lived.